coolshare/ReactReduxPattern/README.md

 					)(_MapContainer);
 		export default MapContainer

-   4).*Render Callbacks*: a function passed as a prop to a component, which allows that component to render something<br/>
+   4).<b>Render Callbacks</b>: a function passed as a prop to a component, which allows that component to render something<br/>
    		A common use-case of a render callback was to allow a child to render something using data it did not receive in props.
    	Example (RightPane.js)